 When we got on the bus, they even had a warning sign to say to keep your things safe.

-As I was nearest to the window, I held both mine and my friend’s backpacks on my front to make sure nothing got nicked!
+As I was nearest to the window, I held both me and my friend’s backpacks on my front to make sure nothing got nicked!

 Always make sure you lock your bags to keep your valuables safe.

-10. If you’re travelling solo, consider pairing up with an overnight bus travel travel buddy
+10. If you’re travelling solo, consider pairing up with an overnight bus travel buddy

 Travelling solo can be daunting, let alone on night buses!
 You never know who you’re going to be paired up with.

 The seats/beds can also be a little close for comfort.
-I’m quite tiny at 5 foot and can fit in the sleeper fine, but if you’re particularly tall or wide set it can be snug.
+I’m quite tiny at 5 feet and can fit in the sleeper fine, but if you’re particularly tall or wide-set it can be snug.

 If you’re travelling on a popular ‘backpacker’ route, you’re guaranteed to have other travellers heading that way.